Catherine of Siena, Cardinal Albornoz and Sir John Hawkwood

 The inscription reads, in translation: “John Hawkwood, British knight, most prudent leader of his age and most expert in the art of war”.

 Why would the Medici bother honouring the memory of someone forty years dead?
+I doubt they ever did anything out of sentiment.
 My guess is that it was because Hawkwood ended up on their side against dangerous rivals that still threatened them.
 A reminder of past victories would be a useful signal to their enemies and their own people of their determination to continue to fight for their independence.

 Which brings me to the issue of Hawkwood’s legacy.
 Much has been written about the great and undeniable harms that the free companies visited upon Italy (although they didn’t really start any wars, they just made existing conflicts worse).
 And also how much the great condottieri of the next couple of centuries – Gattamelata, Colleoni, the Dukes of Mantua, Federico da Montefeltro, Cesare Borgia – learned from Hawkwood’s example.
 But did he do any good?
 The Florentines seemed to think so.
 Perhaps if had not been for him, Florence and Tuscany might have ended up subject to either Milan or the Papal States, or divided between them.
 The glories of Medici Florence might never have happened.
 Now that would have made a difference.